 The inspection and maintenance of manholes, weirs, and pipes require accurate and specific record keeping.
-This task is completed by using MOA's GIS enhanced computerized asset management system (GBA) to inventory all drainage structure locations, track maintenance costs, maintenance histories, and condition assessments.
-The computerized asset management system (GBA) stores and manages this data providing annual reports as well as formulates work order set-up and preventative maintenance (PM) schedules.
+This task is completed by using MOA's GIS enhanced computerized asset management system (LUCITY) to inventory all drainage structure locations, track maintenance costs, maintenance histories, and condition assessments.
+The computerized asset management system (LUCITY) stores and manages this data providing annual reports as well as formulates work order set-up and preventative maintenance (PM) schedules.
 During the summer season Street Maintenance prepares grid maps identifying all the manholes, weirs, and pipes within the grids and assigns necessary personnel to inspect the subject structures within the grids.
 Each structure is visually inspected for sediment accumulation and signs of cracks, breaks, displacement, infiltration, or deterioration.
 Inspections include weirs and/or adjacent pipe within the manhole.
-The data collected during the inspection effort is then uploaded into the computerized asset management system (GBA) and a work order is created listing the manholes, weirs, and pipes that require maintenance.
+The data collected during the inspection effort is then uploaded into the computerized asset management system (LUCITY) and a work order is created listing the manholes, weirs, and pipes that require maintenance.
 Crews are assigned and begin by inspecting and preparing the vehicle fleet and equipment, including vactor trucks, to perform maintenance duties.
 If sediment accumulation reaches a certain level (see maintenance criteria below), vactor trucks remove the sediment and clean the manholes, weirs, and pipes.
 If repairs are required, the location and condition is recorded.
-The Supervisor collects the reports describing the outcome of the assigned maintenance activities and enters this data into the computerized asset management system (GBA).
-Manholes, weirs, and pipes to private property, the right-of-way, or roadway is evident and a hazard, emergency repairs are assigned to the daily field crew
+The Supervisor collects the reports describing the outcome of the assigned maintenance activities and enters this data into the computerized asset management system (LUCITY).
+Manholes, weirs, and pipes requiring repairs or rebuilding are inventoried and prioritized over the winter season and assigned for repair or additional work when weather permits.
+If damage to private property, the right-of-way, or roadway is evident and a hazard, emergency repairs are assigned to the daily field crew